MayaraCloud/apt-transport-s3/README.md

 NOTE: Region MUST match the region the buckets are stored in and if not defined defaults to us-east-1.

+Setting Endpoint allows for using providers other than Amazon AWS.
+If set, Endpoint disregards Region.

 Example of s3auth.conf file:
 ```
 AccessKeyId = myaccesskey
 SecretAccessKey = mysecretaccesskey
 Region = 'us-east-1'
+Endpoint = 'nyc3.digitaloceanspaces.com'
 ```

 ## Usage